smeidigung/MULe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created to ease the signup and management of
+This project was created to ease the signup and management of all future danish Mensa Youth camps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>